-

 Definition of Terms

-Staff Persons – any individual employed full-time or part-time at CAPS, including senior staff, trainee staff (post-docs, doctoral interns, practicum students), and support staff.
+Staff Persons – any individual employed full-time or part-time at CAPS, including senior staff, associate staff, trainee staff (post-doctoral fellows, doctoral interns, externs), and support staff.

-Senior Staff degreed and/or licensed staff who may function in training or supervisory roles at CAPS, or ABD or pre-licensure staff who have completed their internships and who may function in training roles at CAPS.
+Senior Staff – degreed and licensed staff who may function in training or supervisory roles at CAPS, or degreed and pre-licensure staff who have completed their internships and who may function in training roles at CAPS.

-Training Staff - degreed and/or licensed staff who function in training or supervisory roles at CAPS, or ABD or pre-licensure staff who have completed their internships and who function in training roles at CAPS.
-Interns are training staff when they are supervisors of practicum students.
+Training Staff - degreed and licensed staff who function in training or supervisory roles at CAPS, or degreed and pre-licensure staff who have completed their internships and who function in training roles at CAPS.
+Doctoral interns and post-doctoral fellows are training staff when they are supervisors of externs.

-Trainee Staff post-docs, interns, and practicum students.
-ABD or pre-licensure staff, depending on the situation, may also at times function in a trainee staff role.
+Trainee Staff – post-doctoral fellows, doctoral interns, and externs.
+Pre-licensure staff, depending on the situation, may also at times function in a trainee staff role.

 Support Staff - non-mental health professionals employed by CAPS to perform clerical or other support functions.